-- If an item or object of potential heritage significance is found during construction, STOP WORK that may impact upon that item or object IMMEDIATELY. - Notify the Construction Manager and Superintendent and Environment Manager IMMEDIATELY, who will notify GTPL Assistant Director. - Delineate the area of the discovery with exclusion fencing or as appropriate, including an adequate buffer distance to prevent any further impact.
+- If an item or object of potential heritage significance is found during construction, STOP WORK that may impact upon that item or object IMMEDIATELY. - Notify the Superintendent and Environment Manager IMMEDIATELY, who will notify the Principal. - Delineate the area of the discovery with exclusion fencing or as appropriate, including an adequate buffer distance to prevent any further impact.